 Underwriting and Closing

 Once the underwriter has all documents, he or she can finalize the underwriting process.
 At this point, the underwriter may ask for more documents to satisfy any outstanding conditions.
-Once you provide all documents required by AnnieMac, the loan moves onto the closing process.
+Once you provide all documents required by the underwriter, the loan moves onto the closing process.

 At the closing, the seller or first lien holder receives payment.
 The remaining funds go into an escrow account and you take possession of the home.
 The work on the home must begin as stated in the lender-approved contract.
 As a general rule, Fannie Mae requires you to take occupancy of the house upon closing.
 However, if the renovations will interfere with your ability to live there, you are free to live elsewhere until the home is livable.
 If the home is a second home or investment property, occupancy does not matter.
 Fannie Mae also allows you to finance up to six mortgage payments while the home is not livable so that double payments, such as rent on top of a mortgage payment, is not being paid while you are waiting for renovations to be completed.